 Section 1.
-The above-stated recitals are adopted as findings of the City Council and are incorporated by this reference as though fully set forth herein.
+The above-stated recitals are adopted as findings of the Olympia City Council and are incorporated by this reference as though fully set forth herein.

 Section 2.
-It is hereby declared that a state of emergency exists due to an exigent threat to human health and environmental conditions related to homelessness affecting the City of Olympia.
+It is hereby declared that a continuing state of emergency exists due to an exigent threat to human health and environmental conditions related to homelessness affecting the City of Olympia.
 Therefore:

-- A. The City Manager is hereby authorized and empowered to carry out those powers and duties as are reasonable and necessary to mitigate the effects of the emergency. - B. All of the personnel, services and facilities of the City of Olympia will be utilized as needed, in response to the emergency needs of the community. - C. Those departments, officers, and employees of the City are authorized and empowered, among other things, to do the following: - (1) Obligate funds for emergency expenditures as directed by the City Council;
+- A. The City Manager is hereby authorized and empowered to carry out those powers and duties as are reasonable and necessary to mitigate the effects of the emergency. - B. All of the personnel, services and facilities of the City of Olympia will be utilized as needed, in response to the emergency needs of the community. - C. Those departments, officers, and employees of the City are authorized and empowered, among other things, to do the following:

-- (2) Enter into contracts and incur obligations necessary to combat such emergency situations to protect the health and safety of persons and property; - (3) Provide appropriate emergency shelter to houseless individuals; and - (4) Take other actions, as appropriate, in response to such emergency. - D. Each designated City department is authorized to exercise the powers vested under Section 2 of this ordinance in the light of these exigencies of an extreme emergency situation without regard to time consuming procedures and formalities prescribed by law (with the exception of mandatory constitutional requirements).
+- (1) Obligate funds for emergency expenditures as directed by the City Council; - (2) Enter into contracts and incur obligations necessary to combat such emergency situations to protect the health and safety of persons and property; - (3) Provide appropriate emergency shelter to houseless individuals; and - (4) Take other actions, as appropriate, in response to such emergency. - D. Each designated City department is authorized to exercise the powers vested under Section 2 of this Ordinance in the light of these exigencies of an extreme emergency situation without regard to time consuming procedures and formalities prescribed by law (with the exception of mandatory constitutional requirements).

 Section 3.
 Sunset Provision.
-This ordinance shall sunset and no longer be in force or effect at 11:59 p.m. on June 19, 2021.
-The City Council shall, no later than 36 months after the effective date of this ordinance, review the conditions that have given rise to this public health emergency to determine if such conditions warrant keeping in place the extraordinary measures authorized herein to respond to this public health emergency.
+This Ordinance shall sunset and no longer be in force or effect at 11:59 p.m. on December 19, 2021.
+The City Council shall, no later than six (6) months after the effective date of this Ordinance, review the conditions that have given rise to this public health emergency to determine if such conditions warrant keeping in place the extraordinary measures authorized herein to respond to this continuing public health emergency.
+If the City Council finds such conditions still exist, the City Council may extend this Ordinance for an additional six (6) month period, and can do so successively until the sunset date on December 19, 2021.